 AIMA has advocated with various supervisory authorities to reduce the reporting burdens by simplifying systemic risk reporting requirements while still accomplishing policy goals to provide useful information for supervisory authorities.
 In general, we support initiatives that are aimed to identify ways to streamline reporting requests and processes by increasing the efficiency of reporting by standardising reporting, reducing redundancies and using common definitions.
 More coordination and data sharing among authorities is needed to avoid overlapping requests.

 The European Commission has published a proposal to establish a European Single Access Point (ESAP).
 The main objective of the proposal is to contribute to integrating the European financial services and capital markets by providing an easy, centralised access to public information about entities and their products.
 Concretely, the ESAP aims to establish a centralised repository system to access (i) key information which must be disclosed according to existing EU legislation and (ii) additional categories of information, including financial or sustainability-related information, voluntarily disclosed by stakeholders.
-AIMA has prepared a summary of the ESAP package.
+AIMA has prepared a summary of the ESAP package and published a letter which it will share with individual EU Member States and MEPs as they prepare for their legislative debate.
 Earlier this year AIMA responded to the Commission's consultation on the establishment of the ESAP.
-Our main position was to ensure that whatever data gets reported or filed with ESAP is already public, should follow the 'file-only-once' principle, and that the ESAP only deals with the collection of already publicly available data rather than requiring the publication of data that is now private or reserved to supervisors.
-The Commission has taken this onboard as the proposal will not add or modify current reporting obligations, nor will it require entities to publish information that is otherwise not required to be publicly disclosed.
-AIMA will review the proposals in detail and will look to share its position with the European Council and European Parliament as they prepare for their legislative debate.
+Our main position is to ensure that whatever data gets reported or filed with ESAP is already public, should follow the 'file-only-once' principle, and that the ESAP only deals with the collection of already publicly available data rather than requiring the publication of data that is now private or reserved to supervisors.

 The European Banking Authority has published its final report on their feasibility study of an integrated reporting system across the EU.
 The initial discussion paper outlined possible options for the creation of an integrated system, including a single data dictionary and single reporting system aiming to increase the efficiency of the reporting process for authorities and institutions alike and influence the evolution of the entire financial services reporting landscape.
 The EBA concludes that a more integrated reporting system could be feasible to achieve, considering that the level of integration depends on the fulfilment of necessary conditions, including a positive balance of costs and benefits, as well as an adequate allocation of resources, adequate level of integration of data definitions in the common data dictionary, the implementation of necessary changes to the legal framework and stakeholders buy-in.
 The EBA also refers to the EC's Supervisory Data Strategy (see below).